-NOTE: As well as meeting the needs of Music Performance students, this subject is preparation for the new Music Composition Units 3 and 4 subject to be offered in 2025.
-Students who have taken Music Technology, but don't learn an instrument are encouraged to select Music Units 1 and 2 as a pathway to Music Composition Units 3 and 4.
+Note: As well as meeting the needs of Music Performance students, this subject is a pathway between Year 10 Music Technology and Music Composition Units 3 and 4.

-Unit 1: Organisation of Music
+Unit 1: Organisation of music

 In this unit, students explore and develop their understanding of how music is organised.
 Focussing on a range of activities including creating, performing, analysing and responding to music works that exhibit different styles, students explore and develop their understanding of how the musical elements are used.